GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

 ## Using Beam queries in Scotty actions

-Now that the queries are ready is time to use them in the Scotty actions that handle the HTTP requests.
+Now that the queries are ready it's time to use them in the Scotty actions that handle the HTTP requests.
 Beam queries run on `IO`, but Scotty actions run on `ActionM`, so we are going to need some lifting.
 [Too much IO can be harmful]( https://chrispenner.ca/posts/monadio-considered-harmful), so I created